lokesh/lightbox2/README.md

 - [Change] Switch from Javacript to Coffeescript
 - [Change] Switch from CSS to SASS
 - [Add] Repo created on Github

+## How to deploy

+- Update version number in ```src/lightbox.js```
+- Update README.md Changelog with release date
+- grunt build
+- Push to Github repo
+- Create a new Github release along with tag.
+Naming convention for both ```v2.8.1```